lucasob/core-ledger/README.md

 docker compose up --scale api=2
 ```

 This brings up our api, with two duplicate instances.
-We round robin load balance between the two of them, using nginx and the network configured in the [docker-compose](./docker-compose.yml) file.
+We load balance between the two instances, based on the hash of the grouping id header.
+This is done using nginx and the network configured in the [docker-compose](./docker-compose.yml) file.

 ```shell
 curl --location '0.0.0.0:4000' --silent | jq